edcnogueira/biox-recipe/README.md

 Here are some ideas for future enhancements and features:

+- [ ] Add Swagger documentation for the API.
 - [ ] Improve error handling and logging.
 - [ ] Better TypeScript practices in the application
 - [ ] Dockerize the application for easier deployment.